 Frequently Asked Questions

-#102-902 roderick ave Coquitlam B.C.by appointment only
+#102-902 roderick ave Coquitlam B.C.
+No walk-ins, by appointment only

 We facilitate prompt and on-the-spot settlements.
 Depending on the mutually agreed final value, payouts are available in cash, via e-transfer, or in the form of a bank draft.